jgordon615/McDecision/README.md

 ASP.Net MVC 4 application (with some WTFs of it's own) receives a request for /decision

-The MVC4 application asks the host application to begin the decision-making process.
+The MVC4 application asks the host application (via HttpContext.Current.Application[""]) to begin the decision-making process.

 The Host process sends commands via STDIN to minecraft.